Last Updated on September 21, 2023

 For students that ‘no show’, you only have to stay logged on for 10 minutes.
 After 11 minutes you are free to wander away from the computer and will receive a $2 no show fee (equivalent to 10 minutes of teaching).
 If you were expecting to be teaching a full 30 minute class but then they don’t turn up, you’ve then lost 20 minutes of pay for that lesson.
 Yes you can go to the toilet or get a drink, but when you’ve scheduled a break then you end up with extra breaks you don’t really want, it can be a bit annoying

 You then have the joy that is last minute cancellations.
-Your schedule may be completely full up, but if someone cancels last minute and it’s then too late to get someone else to fill the spot, you then earn NOTHING AT ALL.
-They are nice because you don’t waste time just sitting in front of the computer wondering if they will turn up, but again, the money would be nice.
+Your schedule may be completely full up, but if someone cancels last minute and it’s then too late to get someone else to fill the spot, you now earn $2 if it was within 12 hours of the class start time.
+They are nice because you don’t waste time just sitting in front of the computer wondering if they will turn up, but again, the money would be better.

 In January (month 6), I received approximately $1250 for the whole month.
 I opened for 30 hours a week but I actually only taught for between 26-27hrs, what with no shows and cancellations.
 It’s a good idea to open up more slots that what you aim to earn.
 My goal now is $300 a week, and I find I can reach this with 30 open hours and factoring in maybe 1-2 no shows/cancellations a day.
 That’s 12 lessons a day if everyone turns up.